NazgulM/dockerProjects/Wordpress with docker/README.md

 docker push nurbakar/application:0.0.2
 ```

 It is gonna be pushing my second layer, because first layer is already exists.

 ```
-#Giving lable of our Layer
+#Giving label of our Layer
 LABEL version="0.0.3"
 ```